carpentries/instructor-training/episodes/09-eia.md

 means that the people holding them may not be aware of them, even though their perceptions are guided by them.

 **When Instructors have stereotypes about learners**, this may lead them to:
-    - call attention to differences, real or imagined, for certain learners
+    - call attention to differences unnecessarily
     - give more or less attention to certain learners
     - respond to questions with a different tone for certain learners **When learners experience stereotypes about them**, they may:
-    - have developed a fixed mindset about aspects of their own capability based on stereotypes about a group they belong to
+    - develop a fixed mindset about aspects of their own capability
-    - experience increased cognitive load when reminded about a negative stereotype, interfering with the learning process.
-This is known as **stereotype threat**.
+    - experience increased cognitive load when reminded about a stereotype, interfering with the learning process.
+This is known as *stereotype threat*.

-## What can we do about these stereotypes?
+## What can we do about our own stereotypes?
 - Get to know people from many different groups!
 - Observe your own behavior, and build awareness of situations in which your perceptions and behaviors are influenced by stereotypes.
-- Avoid calling attention to common stereotypes, even in a positive way.
+- Avoid calling attention to common stereotypes, even in a way that seems positive.

 > ## Better Together
 >